 You want to add functions and features – both off-the-shelf and custom developments – as business and operational functions grow (along with customer expectations).

-If you are investing in content marketing and SEO, for example, few other platforms are flexible enough to support these efforts at scale.
+If you invest in content marketing and SEO, for example, few other platforms are flexible enough to support these large-scale efforts.

 Writing and publishing blog posts 3 times a week is not enough.
 On-page technical SEO is very granular and you’ll need a strategy that covers navigation and contextual links while making it easy for both users and search engine bots to find what they are looking for.